 xoutil.cli - Command line application facilities

-Define tools for command-line interface (CLI) applications.
+Tools for Command-Line Interface (CLI) applications.

-CLi is a means of interaction with a computer program where the user (or client) issues commands to the program in the form of successive lines of text (command lines).
+CLI is a mean of interaction with a computer program where the user (or client) issues commands to the program in the form of successive lines of text (command lines).